sesteva/megarepo/README.md

    There is a way to provide exceptions via configuration.

 2. Avoid using npm or yarn or pnpm directly.
 Instead using rush cli.

+## Dev Workflows

+## Working with shared UI, Storybook, Svelte App and Svelte App E2E

+The practice of TDD requires as to run our unit tests continuosly.
+What if we would like to take the same approach on different tools?

+Having our shared component rebuild automatically is a must have.
+This removes friction if we want to create a reusable component as there is not additional repo or cognitive change cost.

+If we change or create a reusable component, we might want to have Storybook with live reload so we can visualize variations.

+It would be fantastic if we know we have not broken any of the essentials flows of the app.
+Having E2E tests continously running with Cypress console might come useful.

+In order to do it, a single command at the root of the project is all we need:

+        rush dev

+if you would like to create additional flows, checkout the 'common/config/rush/command-line.json' and the documentation https://rushjs.io/pages/configs/command-line_json/

+## Start only the Svelte App

+    cd app/svelte-app
+    rushx dev

+## Working on the shared UI core component and Storybook

+Terminal 1:

+    cd tools/storybook
+    rushx dev

+Terminal 2:

+    cd libs/ui-core
+    rushx dev

+if you would like to create a flow, checkout the 'common/config/rush/command-line.json' and the documentation https://rushjs.io/pages/configs/command-line_json/

 ## Add a depedency to the Svelte App